 The park is home to a large lake, Victorian fountain, and Queen Victoria statue, as well as Auckland War Memorial Museum and the Winter Gardens.

 Located right next to the park is Auckland Art Gallery, which has a great collection of art pieces from both New Zealand and international artists.

 In addition to its central location, the CBD is conveniently located close to the Britomart railway station, making it one of the best places to stay in Auckland without the car.
 You can easily explore many things on foot and public transportation such as buses and trains.

 Auckland CBD offers the widest range of accommodation options from budget backpacker hostels to luxury five star hotels.
 It is an ideal area for all types of travelers including business travelers, families, couples, solo tourists, and those traveling without a car.

-Best places to stay in Auckland CBD:
+Best places to stay in Auckland CBD for first-timers:

 - Luxury ($$$): The Grand by SkyCity